 Best Long-Lasting: Oribe Imperméable Anti-Humidity Spray

 “Skip the hairspray and use this as the final step in your styling routine instead,” suggests Mouzakis.
 It keeps humidity at bay and hair frizz-free for up to 24 hours while also locking in your style, he says.
-It even adds a bit of body and volume, too, thanks to the addition of panthenol, so it works equally well whether you’re wearing your hair up or down.
+It even adds a bit of body and volume, too, so it works equally well whether you’re wearing your hair up or down.

 There’s no need to fear frizz, thanks to the dizzying array of amazing frizz fighters out there.
 The Fekkai Brilliant Gloss Multi-Tasker Perfecting Creme (view at Ulta) is one of our overall favorites, imparting other benefits such as moisture and antioxidant protection, too.
 You can’t go wrong with the John Frieda Frizz Ease Extra Strength 6 Effects + Serum (view at Amazon), a cult classic that has the distinction of being one of the first frizz-fighting products ever.
 The Color Wow Dream Coat Anti-Frizz Treatment (view at Sephora) is ideal for summer, an anti-humidity formula whose effects last even after you shampoo it out, while the Briogeo Farewell Frizz Blow Dry Perfection & Heat Protectant Crème (view at Sephora) is our favorite to use to enhance the smoothing benefits of a good blow-out.
 Prefer to air dry?
 We can pretty much guarantee you’ll be hooked on the Odele Air Dry Styler (view at Odele) after just one use.